 Q?
 I’m ready!
 So, how do I become a volunteer?A. The first step is to fill out our online Volunteer Application.
 Once we have received your application, you will be contacted through email to schedule your attendance at one of our Volunteer Orientations (please allow several days or occasionally longer as all Second Chance “personnel” are volunteers).

 Q?
 Does Second Chance offer foster opportunities to volunteers?A. We do have a kitten foster program that is open to current, active Second Chance volunteers.
 You will find out more about this at Volunteer Orientation.

 Q?
 What are the hours during which volunteers can work?A. Work hours depend upon the job that you are doing and are covered in our Volunteer Orientation.
 Generally, volunteers assisting with the animals at the Franklin Township Animal Shelter work between the hours of 10am and 3pm daily and until 6 pm on Saturdays.
-Second Chance also has Thursday evening volunteer hours, in addition to special events and non-animal work such as fundraising.
+Second Chance also has special events and non-animal work such as fundraising.

 Q?
 What kind of work do Second Chance for Animals volunteers do?A. Since everyone at Second Chance is a volunteer, volunteers do a lot!
 Many of our volunteers work directly with the animals at the Franklin Township Animal Shelter.
 Projects include cleaning, dog walking, animal socialization, and showing adoptable animals to the public.
 However, we have non-animal needs including fundraising and getting the word out about SCFA and the Franklin Township Animal Shelter!